Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In the midst of this pandemic, we can anticipate increasingly vulnerable situations to arise as individuals congregate in groups.
-In this paper, we present results from two campuses in Singapore and one in the North-Eastern portion of the United States of America, demonstrating how WiFi network information alone could reveal occupancy and mobility spectrum between floors in buildings and between buildings within the campus, changing with different containment policies.
+Amid this pandemic, we can anticipate increasingly vulnerable situations to arise as individuals congregate in groups.
+This paper presented results from two campuses in Singapore and one in the North-Eastern portion of the United States of America, demonstrating how WiFi network information alone could reveal occupancy and mobility spectrum changing with different containment policies.
 Indeed, augmenting WiFi data can assist institutions with managing safety compliance as we get through the crisis.
-Our open-source \virus monitoring tool is available: [redacted link].
+Our open-source \virus monitoring tool is available: \textbf{\href{https://github.com/umassos/elastic-wifitrace}{https://github.com/umassos/elastic-wifitrace}}.

 This study is not without limitations.
-First, the data was only collected from WiFi-enabled devices that were associated with the campus WiFi networks.
-This can result in under-counting if individuals do not enable or carry a WiFi device or are not connected to the campus network.
-Second, our data comes from two countries with contrasting \virus policies.
+First, the data was only collected from WiFi-enabled devices that were associated with the campus WiFi networks; this can result in under-counting if individuals do not enable or carry a WiFi device or are not connected to the campus network.
+Second, WiFi sensing does not produce fine-grained spatial measures, including occupancy in small rooms that share WiFi APs and inter-user distances.
+Thus, the modality cannot directly determine individuals who stand too close to an infected person and regard them as at-risk of exposure.
+Instead, it identifies occupants' degree of risk from being in an exposed area (e.g., an hour-long meeting in a conference room or a lecture classroom), which remains relevant to institutions conducting follow-up manual contact tracing.
+Third and finally, our data comes from two countries with contrasting \virus policies.
 While we have observed similar results, local factors may prevent specific results from applying to other regions.
 As \virus continues to spread, our efforts progress towards deeper and broader analyses addressing these shortfalls.

-Data-driven analytics utilizing passive WiFi-sensing is a promising technique, and we have since developed an open-source monitoring tool at (redacted link) for public use.
-We hope our efforts can help institutions monitor and manage safety compliance appropriate to changing \virus guidelines.
-This step is essential, especially when lockdowns are lifted and classes resume for the semester.

-\begin{acks} This research is supported by NSF grants 1763834, 1836752 and the Singapore Management University Lee Kong Chian Fellowship. \end{acks}
+\begin{acks} This research is supported by NSF grants 1763834, 1836752, 2021693, 2020888, 2105494 and the Singapore Management University Lee Kong Chian Fellowship. \end{acks}